Zambia: Mining

 Mining and quarrying accounted for approximately 13.2% of the Zambian GDP in 2019.
 The Zambian economy has historically been based on the copper mining industry.
 The industry was nationalized in 1973; under government control, production declined substantially.
 After privatisation during the period 1996-2000, investment, production, and jobs in the copper sector increased.
 As of 2019, copper exports constituted about 69% of the value of all Zambian goods exported.
 In 2023, Zambia produced 698,000 metric tons of copper.
 It is the second-largest copper producer in Africa and the seventh-largest copper producer in the world, accounting for 4% of global production.
 The Copperbelt Province of Zambia accounts for almost one-quarter of the country's GDP and one-third of the country's copper production.
 The state-owned ZCCM Investments Holdings owns several mining operations; it holds a 49% stake in Mopani Copper Mines, with the remaining 51% held by the United Arab Emirates through the International Holding Company.
 ZCCM has interests in mining operations owned by Vedanta Resources and First Quantum Minerals.
 As Zambia's economy is heavily dependent on the copper industry, the national exchange rate changes in accordance with the copper price.
 The Chinese government, via state-owned firms and as part of its Belt and Road Initiative, has made substantial foreign direct investments in Zambian copper to secure this strategic resource for the Chinese market.
 The Chinese firm JCHX Mining owns 80% of Zambia's Lubambe Copper Mines, with ZCCM holding the remaining 20%.
-Hazardous working conditions, low wages, and labor abuses at the Chinese-operated Collum Coal Mine have been a source of political controversy in Zambia.
+Hazardous working conditions, low wages, and labour abuses at the Chinese-operated Collum Coal Mine have been a source of political controversy in Zambia.
 In addition to copper, major minerals mined in Zambia include gold (Kansanshi mine), manganese (Serenje mine), and nickel (Munali mine), as well as gemstones (specifically amethyst, beryl, emerald, and tourmaline).